Senior Teaching Fellows

 - A two-day retreat is held at the beginning of the fall semester.
 Program leaders and

-- The eight participants meet monthly.
+- Program participants meet monthly.
 Meetings are conducted as round table discussions

 or involve outside speakers.
 Meeting topics focus on in-depth discussion of issues